yvt/swsurface-rs/README.md

 ## Unimplemented features

+ - Partial update - The application can redraw a portion, but `swsurface` always sends entire the windowfor now
  - Support for platforms other than: macOS, Windows, X11, Wayland
  - X11: Support for color depths other than 24
  - X11: Transparency